zbjornson/prom-client/README.md

 ### Labels

-All metrics can take a labelNames property in the configuration object.
-All labelNames that the metric support needs to be declared here.
-There are 2 ways to add values to the labels
+All metrics can take a `labelNames` property in the configuration object.
+All label names that the metric support needs to be declared here.
+There are two ways to add values to the labels:

 ```js
 const client = require('prom-client');